-- \succ We often use the passive: - when we prefer not to mention who or what does the action (for example, it's not known, it's obvious or we don't want to say) - so that we can start a sentence with the most important or most logical information - in more formal or scientific writing.
+- when we prefer not to mention who or what does the action (for example, it's not known, it's obvious or we don't want to say). - > so that we can start a sentence with the most important or most logical information. - in more formal or scientific writing.

-How we make the passive?
+How we make the passive

-• We make the passive using the verb be + past participle.
+We make the passive using the verb be + past participle.
 We start the sentence with the object.

-Avatar Was directed by James Cameron.
+Avatar was directed by James Cameron.

-\downarrow \downarrow \downarrow
+\ ↓ \

 Object + be + past participle

 • It is not always necessary to add who or what did the action.

 My flight is cancelled.

-\downarrow \downarrow \downarrow
+1 ↓ ↓

 Object + be + past participle

-PASSIVE VERB TENSES

-ACTIVE VOICE PASSIVE VOICE Present Simple He delivers the letters.
-The letters are delivered .
-Past Simple He delivered the letters.
-The letters were delivered .
-Future Simple He will deliver the letters.
-The letters will be delivered .
-Present Continuous He is delivering the letters.
-The letters are being delivered.
-Past Continuous He was delivering the letters.
-The letters were being delivered .
-Going to He is going to deliver the letters.
-The letters are going to be delivered.
-Present Perfect He has delivered the letters.
-The letters have been delivered .
-Past Perfect He had delivered the letters.
-The letters had been delivered .
-Infinitive He has to deliver the letters.
-The letters have to be delivered .
-Modals He must deliver the letters.
-The letters must be delivered .

-More Examples of Passive Sentences

-Here are some more examples of passive sentences:

-- Anita was driven to the theatre.
+• Only the form of be changes to make the tense.
+The past participle stays the same.
+Here are examples of the passive in its most common tenses.

+Present Simple and Present Continuous passive

+Present Simple Passive Present Continuous Passive am/is/are + past participle am/is/are being + past participle It is is being mended.
+They are are being Use The uses are the same in the passive as in the active.
+My car is serviced every six months. (habit) Computers are used in all areas of life and work. (fact that is always true) Sorry about the mess.
+The house is being redecorated at the moment. (activity happening now) Past tenses in the passive Form Past Simple Passive Past Continuous Passive Past Perfect Passive was/were + past participle was/were being + past participle had been + past participle Use The uses are the same in the passive as in the active.
+The bridge was built in 1876. (finished action in the past) The bomb was being defused when it exploded. (interrupted past activity) The letter didn't arrive because it had been sent to my old address. (one action before another action in the past) More Examples of Passive Sentences Here are some more examples of passive sentences: - Anita was driven to the theatre.
 (In this example, Anita did not perform the action of the verb "to drive."
 The action was done to her.
 She was the recipient of the action.) - Nowadays, black kites are protected.
 (The action is being done to the subject "black kites.") - The olives are stoned and crushed in this room.
-(The actions are being done to the subject "the olives.")

-- With a Passive Sentence, Use "By" to Show the Actor - In a passive sentence, the person or thing doing the action (the actor) is usually preceded by the word "by" For example:

-Anita was driven to the theatre by Carla.
+(The actions are being done to the subject "the olives.") - With a Passive Sentence, Use "By" to Show the Actor - In a passive sentence, the person or thing doing the action (the actor) is usually preceded by the word "by" For example: Anita was driven to the theatre by Carla.

 - Nowadays, black kites are protected by law. - The olives are stoned and crushed in this room by my son.
 The opposite of a passive sentence is an active sentence, in which the subject does perform the action of the verb.
 What Does "Passive Voice" Mean?

 The verb in a passive sentence is said to be in the passive voice.
 Likewise, the verb in an active sentence is said to be in the active voice.
 For example: The bed was made by Rachel.
 (In this passive sentence, "was made" is in the passive voice.)
 Rachel made the bed.

 (In this active sentence, "made" is in the active voice.)
 Why Should I Care About Passive Sentences?